paksha/Hey-Media/README.md

 # CS 489 Computational Audio Project

-A Chrome extension prototype that uses a convolutional neural network trained using [Howl](https://github.com/castorini/howl) to detect a wakeword phrase and control media playback.
+A Chrome extension prototype that uses a convolutional neural network trained using [Howl](https://github.com/castorini/howl) to detect a wake word phrase and control media playback.

+#### Overview

+The `model/` directory contains the pretrained model and settings used for wake word detection.

+The `hey-media/` folder contains a React-based Chrome extension that runs our wake word model using TensorFlow.js and listens for user commands using the Web Speech API built into Chrome.
+Most of the wake word inference code under `src/wakeword` was taken from [howl-deploy](https://github.com/castorini/howl-deploy).

 #### Development Guide